melezhik/sparrow/README.md

 Think about it as of `cpan client` for CPAN modules or `gem client` for Ruby gems.

+You run Sparrow client by using `sparrow` command.

+To print out Sparrow currently installed version, run this:

+    $ sparrow --version

 # Sparrow basic entities

 Sparrow architecture comprises of 4 basic parts: